rideconnection/clearinghouse/README.md

 Once you have SSH access as deployer, you can deploy:

   run: `cap [staging|production] deploy`

+To migrate the database, run:
+  run: `cap [staging|production] deploy:migrate`

+Run cap -T for more command documentation.

 Remember to push your changes to the main repository first, since the deploy process pulls from there.
-Database migrations are currently performed by hand after deploying.